Research Article: The Great Sonic Continuity Debate

 -Peter Morawiec, STI developer

-From the sound of it, the presentation that STI was given was either for AoStH or a very early prototype of SatAM.
+From the sound of it, the presentation that STI was given was either for Adventures or a very early prototype of SatAM.
 Morawiec's demo, however, is distinctly SatAM as we know it.

-In a script written by Michael Kosaka and obtained by Sonic Cult, we also discover that Sonic Mars—the precursor to Sonic Xtreme designed for the Genesis 32X (which was codenamed “Mars” at the time)—would have contained playable SatAM characters and environments.
-Everyone from Sally to Antoine and everywhere from Robotropolis to Knothole is mentioned here.
-The plot summary from the game script says it all:
+In a script written by STI's Michael Kosaka and obtained by Sonic Cult, we also learn that Sonic Mars—the precursor to Sonic Xtreme designed for the Genesis 32X (which was codenamed “Mars” at the time)—would have contained playable SatAM characters and environments.

 "While Sonic is away checking on a security alarm in a remote part of the Great Forest, his pals (Sally, Bunnie, Tails and Knuckles) have discovered a strange message from within one of Robotnik’s super computers.
 [Dr. Robotnik is trying to take over a computer VR world (Micro Mobius) and the message is a plea for help from its peaceful inhabitants.]
 Sonic returns to Knothole to discover that Robotnik has captured his friends and taken them into his VR world.
 Sonic attempts to save his friends and thwart Robotnik’s plan to “reformat” Micro Mobius."